kimdoanh89/doanhluong.me/_posts/2020-10-18-SDWAN-templates.markdown

 in EVE-NG to learn based on practising with the lab.
 At the time we started the group, my computer was not powerful enough to run the full-topology in EVE-NG, so I rebuilt it in GNS3 (GNS3 has a way to limit the CPU and RAM resources for each appliance in the topology).
-My task was easy since Judson has done all heavy tasks such as designing the IP addressing scheme, setting up initial configurations:blush:.
+My task was easy since Judson has done all heavy tasks such as designing the IP addressing scheme, setting up initial configurations :blush:.

 And here is the topology in GNS3: